 Generally, the cragging around Chattanooga consists of excellent rock in the 80-100 foot range, with a good mix of sport and traditional pitches.
 That said, the Tennessee Wall is one of the few crags where trad and sport climbs exist side-by-side in harmony.
 Foster Falls, for example, is almost entirely bolted; Sunset Park probably has fewer than ten bolts (not including anchors) on the entire cliff band.

 The new Chatt Steel guidebook offers the comprehensive guide to all of Chattanooga’s sport climbs within a 45 minute driving radius.
-Pick it up either here or online!
+Pick it up either at the hostel or online!
 Written by two good friends of the hostel, Chatt Steel gives the lowdown on access, parking, directions, and detailed topos across its 432 color pages.
-The same guys are putting out a similar Trad focused book, coming out Fall 2014.

 We also mention some farther-flung areas in the Southeast that shouldn’t be missed.
 Hit the road for a week or two; The Crash Pad will still be here when you return.